Sunway Pyramid: History

 Sunway Pyramid was designed by the design director of Sunway, Nelson Yong.
 After several architects were unable to meet expectations for the building's façade, Yong assumed responsibility for the interior design and architectural concept.
 According to Yong, he immediately had an inspiration and sketched the iconic lion head, the pyramid and roughly how the building facade would look like after meeting with Sunway's chairman, Tan Sri Dr. Jeffrey Cheah.

 The shopping mall was opened in July 1997.
 The mall was constructed and designed in the Egyptian Revival architectural style, with a prominent giant lion statue in the main entrance.
 This statue was designed to resemble the Great Sphinx of Giza with the large pyramid behind it.
 According to various sources, the face of the statue was actually intended to be a face of a man, with some resemblance to the founder and current chairman of the Sunway Group, Tan Sri Dr. Jeffrey Cheah.
 Once the government heard about it, they rejected the proposal citing religious conflicts between the ancient religion of Egypt and modern-day Islam.
 This story was reportedly confirmed by Cheah himself.
 Therefore, a face of a lion was ultimately chosen instead.

 In 2007, an expansion known as SP2 increased the net lettable area from 886,000 sq. ft. to 1,656,000 sq. ft.
 From October to December 2011, the 'Canopy Walk Extension Phase 3' project improved the northeast dining zone, now known as Oasis Boulevard East.
 Another expansion, SP3, was completed in 2015, adding a net lettable area of 62,000 sq. ft.
 This area is now known as Sunway Pyramid West and is linked to the main complex via an air-conditioned bridge.

 The mall features two anchor tenants which are Parkson and Jaya Grocer.
 Former anchor tenants include AEON, which operated in the mall for 16 years and Cold Storage, which reportedly closed in 2019.

-In 2024, a reconfigured retail space spanning 300,000 sq. ft. themed 'The Oasis' opened on November 1st, 2024, replacing the previous space occupied by AEON.
-The space now houses several new tenants such as a LEGO store, a tech megastore (TMT), a Brands for Less outlet and a MUJI department store (the largest in Malaysia).
-The lower ground section, 'Oasis Avenue' (which replaced the former AEON supermarket) currently houses new dining establishments such as DIN by Din Tai Fung, TORII Teppanyaki, Dandy, VCR, Burger King, and The Coffee Bean and Tea Leaf, as well as the Jaya Grocer anchor tenant (the supermarket was previously located at the basement level).
+In 2024, a reconfigured retail space spanning 300,000 sq. ft. themed 'Oasis' opened on November 1st, 2024, replacing the previous space occupied by AEON.
+The space now houses several new tenants such as a LEGO store and a MUJI department store (the largest in Malaysia).
+The lower ground section, 'Oasis Avenue' (which replaced the former AEON supermarket) currently houses multiple dining establishments as well as the Jaya Grocer anchor tenant (the supermarket was previously located at the basement level).
 The area is directly linked to the shopping mall through multiple entrances, elevators, and escalators, providing seamless access.

-A second expansion, 'Terrace', will be an outdoor space located near the main entrance (facing the New Pantai Expressway), and is slated for completion in the second quarter of 2025.
+In 2025, a second expansion spanning 30,000 sq. ft. themed 'Terrace', was officially opened in July 2025, located near the main entrance (facing the New Pantai Expressway and right next to the lion statue).
+The expansion reconfigures the building formerly occupied by a Celcom Blue Cube, with a redesigned interior and exterior design.
+However, there are no direct pedestrian links connecting this expansion to the main building, with visitors having to cross a road (Jalan PJS 11/15) to get to the Terrace from the main complex.